tumpio/requestcontrol/_locales/en/manual.rst

 Host
 ^^^^

-Host may match the request URL's host in the following ways:
+Host may match a request URL's host in the following ways:

 +-----------------------+-----------------------+-----------------------+
 | ``www.example.com``   | Match a complete      |                       |